 FOUR DAYS A SUMMER — IMPACT FOR LIFE!
 Plan to join us in 2018!

-Colorado Gives Day is December 10, 2013!
-Please mark your calendars to support Heritage Camps for Adoptive Families reach our goal of $30,000 in donations in one day!
+Colorado Gives Day is December 6, 2016!
+Please mark your calendars to support Heritage Camps for Adoptive Families reach our goal of $48,000 in donations in one day!
 We can reach that goal and beyond with YOUR help!
 You can give from anywhere around the world to support HCAF that day!
 Or…pre-schedule your donation by clicking RIGHT HERE RIGHT NOW!
 Just schedule your donation for December 5th, Colorado Gives Day 2017!
 Also, be sure and indicate which of our camps you’d like to support, or it will go into our “general fund.”
 Eiher way, your gift will be put to excellent use in the coming camp season!
 Thank you!

-Heritage Camps for Adoptive Families serves as a post adoption resource and advocate for children and families with diverse heritages.
+Heritage Camps for Adoptive Families, Inc. (HCAF) serves as a post-adoption resource and advocate for children, adults, and families with diverse heritages.

-We accomplish this by facilitating annual heritage camps, which provide culturally relevant and family-centered experiences for every member of the family.
+We accomplish our mission by facilitating events which provide culturally relevant and family-centered experiences for every member of the family.